9. Configuration Management Policy

 - Commit messages should be written in the present tense.
 This convention matches up with commit messages generated by commands like git merge and git revert.

-- Once the feature and corresponding tests are complete, a pull request will be created using the GitLab web or command line interface.
+- Once the feature and corresponding tests are complete, a pull request will be created using the GitLab web, IDE or command line interface.
 The pull request should indicate which feature or defect is being addressed and should provide a high-level description of the changes made.

 - Code reviews are performed as part of the pull request procedure.
-Once a change is ready for review, the designated technical reviewer will be notified using an appropriate mechanism, typically via an
+Once a change is ready for review, the designated technical reviewer will be notified using an appropriate mechanism, typically by assignment or claim within the JIRA system.

 - Engineers should note all potential issues with the code; it is the responsibility of the author(s) to address those issues or explain why they are not applicable.